BIG HEAD

 Then view the saddle from the front - does it clear the wither by at least 4 fingers?
 Even treeless saddles should have good wither clearance.
 Take a look at the back of the saddle, is it sitting too high above the horse, this can lead to the saddle swinging and rubbing your horse’s back.

-Now it’s time to ride your horse so take notice of issues such as high head carriage, a sour expression and raising the head suddenly when you mount, reluctance to transition down gaits, reluctance to travel downhill easily, reluctance to stride out freely, tail flicking and grunting on the downward slopes.
+Now it’s time to ride your horse so take notice of issues such as high head carriage, a sour expression and raising the head suddenly when you mount, reluctance to transition down gaits, reluctance to travel downhill easily, grunting and head tossing going down hill, reluctance to stride out freely, tail flicking on the downward slopes, and bucking when you canter.

 Ride until your horse has a good sweat under the cloth (more than an hour) and this will tell you even more about fit.

-When you remove the saddle, there should be no sign of dry patches as seen above.
+When you remove the saddle, there should be no sign of dry patches as seen above (bad fit).
 This indicates that the pressure on the muscle in this area is restricting blood and sweat flow that will lead to muscle damage and dead tissue, eventually growing white hair (as seen below).

 Choose an appropriate saddle keeping in mind what you will be using the saddle for.
 Dressage saddles are designed for dressage.
 Stock saddles are for mustering cattle.
 An all purpose saddle is designed for a little of everything, but not a lot of anything.
-Do a lot of jumping or long trails in an all purpose, especially where hills are included, and you will end up with a sore backed horse and eventually long term problems that will result in your horse becoming unrideable.
+Do a lot of jumping or long trails in an all purpose, especially on hills, and you will end up with a sore backed horse and eventually long term problems that will result in your horse becoming un rideable.

-For trail riding choose a suitable saddle that distributes your weight more, for example a half breed saddle.
-On to these you can clip your Drizabone and a drink bottle, or choose an endurance saddle for longer rides (4 hours plus).
+For trail riding choose a suitable saddle that distributes your weight more evenly, for example a half breed saddle.
+On to these you can clip your Drizzabone and a drink bottle, or choose an endurance saddle for longer rides (4 hours plus).

 Unfortunately many saddlery shop staff lack personal experience of endurance riding, or competitive trail riding or even trail riding for that matter.
 If they are arena riders they may not be well suited to advise you which saddle to buy.
 Google some research, read forums, research saddle problems too.